lapinek/platform-scripting/README.md

 Please see [IDM Docs](https://backstage.forgerock.com/docs/idm) for version-specific, comprehensive, and easy to read technical information about the component.

-Basic information about scripting in IDM can be found in its Integrator's Guide, in the [Extending IDM Functionality By Using Scripts](https://backstage.forgerock.com/docs/idm/6.5/integrators-guide/#chap-scripting) chapter, and other sections of the documentation that have been referenced from there.
+Basic information about scripting in IDM can be found in its Integrator's Guide, in the [Extending IDM Functionality By Using Scripts](https://backstage.forgerock.com/docs/idm/6.5/integrators-guide/#chap-scripting) chapter, and in other sections of the documentation that have been referenced from there.

 Scripts in IDM could be associated with its endpoints or events connected to managed objects.